j-xsen/Traveling-Salesman-Problem-Visualizer/README.md

 Notes:
 - The app loads config.prc automatically for the window title and settings.
 - Default problem depends on the active mode when the app starts.
-By default, the app starts in First Search mode with src/tsp/FS/11PointDFSBFS.tsp.
+By default, the app starts in Closest Edge Insertion mode with src/tsp/CE/Random30.tsp.

 ## Modes and Interaction